-Humanity in the 21st Century faces a conundrum: we have escaped the bonds of earth's gravity and left our footprints on the moon.
+Humanity in the 21st Century faces a conundrum.
+We have escaped the bonds of earth's gravity and left our footprints on the moon.
 We have created new agricultural and manufacturing techniques that can feed and clothe billions using a fraction of the labor once needed.
 We have connected every corner of the world via communications technologies, allowing us to share a wealth of knowledge and information, promote global commerce and exchange, and bring together diverse people and cultures in the marketplace of ideas.

-Yet we peer into an abyss, largely of our own making: the scourge of war threatening to spread from countries to regions to the world . . . the horror of global terrorism and weapons of mass destruction . . . a plague of global epidemics from HIV/AIDS and malaria, to cancer and other illnesses born from a poisoned environment.
-A seemingly insurmountable gap in economic power and ownership widens between the rich and poor within all nations, and between rich and poor nations.
-In a world that could produce abundance for everyone, not just the few, billions remain starving, homeless and with little hope for their futures.
+Yet we peer into an abyss, largely of our own making.
+War threatens to spread from countries to regions to the world.
+Global terrorism institutionalized in groups like the Islamic State, and nation states seeking weapons of mass destruction, proliferate.
+Epidemics, from Ebola and HIV/AIDs, to cancers and illnesses born from a poisoned environment, continue to spread across the planet.
+A vast gap in economic power and ownership widens between the rich and poor within nations, and between rich and poor nations.